-Vick brings four years of collegiate coaching experience and three years of coaching in the professional ranks to the Tigers' staff.
+Vick brought four years of collegiate coaching experience and three years of coaching in the professional ranks to the Tigers' staff when he joined prior to the 2014 season.
+In 2013, he helped lead Central Alabama Community College to the NJCAA National Championship as an assistant.

 He spent two seasons at CACC, capturing a national title in 2013 and climbing as high as No. 2 in the NJCAA national rankings in 2012.
 The Trojans posted an 86-26 record under his leadership.